Laf111/WiiUFtpServer/README.md

     - auto : IPV4 / V6
     - allow retry in active mode (full **active mode is not working**)

+- Under windows, enable long filenames support with setting to 1 the value of *HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled* because some files created by the Wii-U have a name with more than 128 characters (up to 170) and so the limit of 255 characters for the entire path can easily be reached.

+- I opened a ticket for FileZilla client that failed to transfer such files (https://trac.filezilla-project.org/ticket/12675#ticket)

 #
 # BUILD :